-• A system may be constrained by the number of online logical processors, and more logical processors need to be configured online to resolve the constraint.
+A system with workload being observed by the Provisioning Manager may be constrained by the number of online logical processors, and more logical processors need to be configured online to resolve the constraint.

 z/OS Capacity Provisioning can help you identifying and resolving capacity bottlenecks, or constraints, that may impact important workloads.
 Because both, the analysis of configuration and performance data, and eventual actions, as defined in your Capacity Provisioning policies, are automated, problems may be addressed more timely than through human action.